sankalp1999/Image_Captioning_With_Attention/README.md

 ![diagram.png](imgs/diagram.png)

-To address this issue, in 2014 soft attention was first introduced in **[Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473.pdf).**  The authors of ShowAttendTell adapt the same for this model.
+To address this issue, Soft attention was introduced in **[Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473.pdf).**  The authors of Show ,Attend and Tell adapt soft attention mechanism with some modifications/additions.
+They also introduce a "Hard attention" mechanism (which is more complicated and cannot be trained by backpropagation)

 Coming back to CaptionBot, we pass the encoding(features) along with the hidden state(all the timesteps) of current batch to the attention network. **Here, we calculate context for each hidden state timestep and return a context vector.**